bud-mo/slideshow-crispy-talks-micheleolivo-2022/slides.md

 ---

+# Code Split
-# Split a React component
+of a React component

 ```tsx {all|4|6-8}
 import useMyComponent from './use-my-component';